 “Markets need political and social legitimacy; where organisations lack a sense of mission and purpose it erodes that.
 What is at stake is different from what we had understood before; this last decade of the 21st Century has already demonstrated that our inability to factor in the public good is inadequate and delivering suboptimal outcomes.
 Leaders increasingly need to look beyond shareholder primacy and the nature and role of governance has to respond.”

-He was Executive Chairman of IDFC Ltd., a public private partnership focused on infrastructure finance, was Founder CEO of IDFC Bank, now known as IDFC First Bank.
-He set up IDFC Institute, one of India’s emerging think tanks and has made pioneering contributions to the development of India’s impact investing and micro-finance industries.
+He was Executive Chairman of IDFC Ltd., a public-private partnership focused on infrastructure finance, Founder CEO of IDFC Bank, now known as IDFC First Bank.
+He is co-Founder of Artha Global, an emerging public policy think tank and has made pioneering contributions to the development of India’s impact investing and micro-finance industries.

-He is currently Professorial Research Fellow at the Singapore Management University where he also serves on the Management Committee of the Singapore Green Finance Centre.
+Rajiv is currently a Professorial Research Fellow at the Singapore Management University where he also serves on the Management Committee of the Singapore Green Finance Centre.